 - Invest in different asset types, e.g. income property, bonds, shares, funds, etc.

 - Some investments tend to do well when the overall economy is doing well, but do poorly in a recession.
-Increase your diversification by mixing such investments with investments that are likely to plow through a recession relatively unscathed and investments that are actually likely to do better in a recession than in a boom economy (e.g. fast food company shares).
+Increase your diversification by mixing such investments with investments that are likely to plow through a recession relatively unscathed and investments that are actually likely to do better in a recession than in a booming economy (e.g. fast food company shares).

 - Even if you have a favorite industry, don’t put all your eggs in that basket.